Monday, June 05, 2006

 What can the court provide for in a TPO?

 A court may grant in a TPO any, some or all of all the reliefs mentioned in Section 8 of RA 9262.
-The TPO shall be effective for thirty (30) days.
-The court shall schedule a hearing on the issuance of a PPO prior to or on the date of the expiration of the TPO.
+The TPO is effective for thirty days.
+The court must schedule a hearing on the issuance of a PPO on or before the date of the expiration of the TPO.

-The court shall order the immediate personal service of the TPO on the respondent by the court sheriff who may obtain the assistance of law enforcement agents for the service.
-The TPO shall include notice of the date of the hearing on the merits of the issuance of a PPO.
+The court must order the immediate personal service of the TPO on the respondent by the court sheriff who may obtain the assistance of law enforcement agents for the service.
+The TPO must include notice of the date of the hearing on the merits of the issuance of a PPO.

 What is a Permanent Protection Order (PPO)?